guiguan/Uni-Call/README.md

 Support
 ----------------
 Please file any issue from [this GitHub issue tracker](https://github.com/guiguan/Uni-Call/issues/new).
-Alternatively, you can leave comments on [my blog page](http://www.guiguan.net/skype-call-the-fastest-way-to-make-a-skype-call-on-mac-os-x/).
-Or, you can post on the [Skype Call topic section of Alfred forum](http://www.alfredforum.com/topic/2216-skype-call-the-fastest-way-to-make-a-skype-call-on-mac-os-x/).
+Alternatively, you can leave comments on [my blog page](http://www.guiguan.net/uni-call).
+Or, you can post on the [Uni Call topic section of Alfred forum](http://www.guiguan.net/redirections/Alfred-Forum-Uni-Call).

 Credit
 ----------------